drdiguglielmo-personal/live_local-main/README.md

 ## Overview

 Live Local helps users discover local businesses (cafes, restaurants, shops, services) and leave reviews.
 Business owners can submit their businesses to appear on the platform.
-The app includes a simple CRM tool for managing customer interactions.

 ### Key Features